 We plot the strength of various methods against the runtime.
-You can see that our methods (circled in the top left) have very strong performance while requiring a fraciton of the runtime of existing methods.
+You can see that our methods (circled in the top left) have very strong performance while requiring a fraction of the runtime of existing methods.

 We use CDIM to inpaint a sparse point cloud projection.
 We take 10 images from the Grand Budapest Hotel movie and use Colmap to create a point cloud.
 This point cloud when projected from a novel angle is very sparse (left image).
 We can use CDIM to fill it in (right image).